 Similarly, the state transition probabilities can also be conditioned on the input, namely, $P(q{t+1} = S_j | q_t = S_i, x_t)$ , which is implemented by a classifier choosing the state at time t+1 as a function of the state at time t and the input.
 This is a Markov mixture of experts (Meila and Jordan 1996) and is a generalization of the mixture of experts architecture (section 12.8) where the gating network keeps track of the decision it made in the previous time step.
-Such an architecture is also called an inputoutput HMM (Bengio and Frasconi 1996) and has the advantage that the model is no longer homogeneous: different observation and transition probabilities are used at different time steps.
+This has the advantage that the model is no longer homogeneous; different observation and transition probabilities are used at different time steps.
 There is still a single model for each state, parameterized by $\theta_j$ , but it generates different transition or observation probabilities depending on the input seen.
 It is possible that the input is not a single value but a window around time t making the input a vector; this allows handling applications where the input and observation sequences have different lengths.